 China's electric power transmission and distribution network are collectively referred to the grid, which is an inalienable part of the power system.
 It connects power plants with customers.
 With the rapid development of China's economy and industrialization, the development of the power grid sector has achieved remarkable success.
-Coupling with the changing power supply and demand situation in recent years, improving the service quality and power transmission efficiency of the power grid has become the most critical issue of grid companies.
+Coupling with the changing power supply and demand situation in recent years, improving the service quality and distribution efficiency of the power grid has become the most critical issue of grid companies.

 Since 2002, China has introduced a market competition mechanism in the power system.
-With the implementation of the unbundling of generation sector and power grid, the power assets managed by the state power company are divided into two types of business: power generation and power grid.
+With the implementation of the unbundling reform of generation sector and power grid, the power assets managed by the state power company are divided into two types of business: power generation and power grid.
 Ongoing reforms aim to separate power plants from power-supply networks, privatize a significant amount of state-owned property, encourage competition, and revamp pricing mechanisms.
-Separation of the main electricity business from auxiliary businesses was completed in 2011.
-At the end of 2011, China's installed capacity has reached 1.056 billion kilowatts, and the power generation has amounted to 4.70 TWh, which is about 2.8 times that of 2002.
+Separation of the main electricity business from auxiliary businesses was also completed later.
+At the end of 2017, China's installed capacity has reached 1.777 billion kilowatts, and the power generation has amounted to 6.417 TWh, which are about 4.98 and 3.83 times those of 2002.

 The issue of power shortage in China has been successfully overcome after 2009 through the reform of the power system with the separation of power and network and supervision according to law.
 Although it has brought us a variety of benefits, due to regional economic development imbalance, terrain conditions, industrial structure differences, regional and structural power grid development differ significantly across regions.
-Therefore, there are many heterogeneity factors that affect the technical efficiency of the power grid sector during construction and operation.
-At present, there is still no research using efficiency evaluation method which can consider heterogeneity factors to prove that plant-grid separation does improve the technical efficiency of China's power grid sector.
-Therefore, this paper hopes to use stochastic frontier analysis(SFA)to evaluate the impact of the unbundling reform on China's power grid sector and to reveal the fact that whether the areas with low efficiency are influenced by heterogeneity.
+Therefore, there are many heterogeneity factors that affect the service efficiency of the power grid sector during construction and operation.
+At present, there is still no performance benchmarking technology considering heterogeneity factors to prove that plant-grid separation does improve the service efficiency of China's power grid sector.
+Therefore, this paper aims to employ stochastic frontier analysis(SFA)to evaluate the impact of the unbundling reform on China's power grid sector and to reveal the fact that whether the areas with low service efficiency are influenced by heterogeneity.